AmnezziaCS/ChocoBot/readme.md

 # ChocoBot
-ChocoBot is a WIP Discord bot, I will try to update the GitHUb as time goes !
+ChocoBot is a WIP Discord bot, I will try to update the GitHub as time goes !